-Two methods for analyzing software security risks are dynamic application security testing (DAST) – an outside-in perspective – and static application security testing (SAST) – an inside-out perspective.
-Both have shortfalls.
-DAST findings do not give insight into the root cause, making remediation time consuming.
-SAST tools give you full breadth, but warn of weaknesses that are not exploitable.
+Two methods for analyzing software security risks are dynamic application security testing (DAST) (an outside-in perspective) and static application security testing (SAST) (an inside-out perspective).
+Both have drawbacks.
+DAST findings do not give insight into the root cause, making remediation time-consuming.
+SAST tools give you precise code locations, but flag issues that are not exploitable.
 Correlating the results of SAST and DAST can overcome these individual challenges.
 With funding from the Department of Homeland Security Science & Technology Directorate, Code Dx is researching and developing Hybrid Application Security Testing (HAST) techniques.

-Code Dx will be adding both project level and enterprise level metrics driven dashboards and reporting.
+Code Dx will be adding both project-level and enterprise-level metrics driven dashboards and reporting.
 This will allow CISOs and software development managers to get an overview of application security trends.
-For example, CISOs and managers will be able to assess: what vulnerabilities are most prominent across the enterprise, how long it takes to fix SQL Injection weaknesses, and how developer training is helping to address certain types of vulnerabilities.
+For example, CISOs and managers will be able to assess which vulnerabilities are most prominent across the enterprise, how long it takes to fix SQL Injection weaknesses, and how developer training is helping to address certain types of vulnerabilities.